An inspirational read

 - Sheer tenacity and drive can triumph over complacency or unwariness.
 Working harder can also be both a recipe and message for success (cf. ‘we try harder’ – Avis).

-- Superior knowledge of your opponent can provide an edge.
+- Superior knowledge of your opponent provides an edge.

-- Weaknesses can be a source of hidden strength.
-Look hard to discover what they could be.
+- Weaknesses are a source of hidden strength.
+Look hard to discover what they are.

-- Avoid being hidebound by current industry conventions and think differently i.e. ‘zig’ when everyone else is ‘zagging’.
+- Avoid being hidebound by current industry conventions and think differently.
+In other words, ‘zig’ when everyone else is ‘zagging’.
 Virgin Atlantic, for example, was devised by a group of Virgin employees with no airline experience whatsoever.
-This helped them establish a distinctive new offering.
+Thus this helped them establish a distinctive new offering.